About Jen. Also, Like Everything, Mostly False.

 Turns out that girl, though, had to do a bunch of learning first.
 She went and did her schooling and her education--even Twain said they were sometimes different.
 Once, someone told David Foster Wallace that Jen wrote good; but he stood her up for pie for some reason.
 She used to be quite sore at that.
 But, she learned to move on and not really take the opinions of older men in positions of power quite so serious like.
 Good thing, too.
 She's heard some things.

 The she went and did what any good girl from the bootstraps of America should do; she went and figured out how to start a family.
 You see, she wasn't equipped to deal with that kind of thing herself, and so she met this other lass and they ended up getting hitched.
 Turns out they like one another quite a bit, you see?
 Great how that works out!
 Been a couple decades now; may as well stay for the long haul.

-Low and behold two kids, three cats, a dog, and what might be a small school of fish later, she's got what you could call a family.
+Lo and behold: kids, three cats, a dog, and what might be a small school of fish later, she's got what you could call a family.
 Right there in her own home!
 Quite convenient.
+Saves on the commute.

 I reckon that's all.
 There ain't much more to tell.
 An education.
-A penchant for post-modernism.
+A penchent for post-modernism.
 A deep and chronic depression.
 I mean, they are all just spices.